 So you want to record a very professional voice greeting, but you don’t know where to start?

-Don’t worry, we’ve made a list of the most important components of a voice greeting, whether you intend to use it with a voicemail box or as part of a interactive voice response system provided through your favorite answering service.
+Don’t worry, we’ve made a list of the most important components of a voice greeting, whether you intend to use it with a voicemail box or as part of an interactive voice response system provided through your favorite answering service.

 Here we go!

 - An upbeat tone of voice.
 It’s always important that your tone of voice demonstrates just how willing and ready to help you are.
 You can say you want to be of service and that you’re a professional as much as you want, but this is an area where it’s important to show it, too.
-A warm tone of voice is like an open door for communications and tells the caller that they’re welcome to stay a while.
+A warm tone of voice is like an open door for communications and tells the caller that they’re welcome to stay awhile.

 - Optimal length.
 About 20- to 25-second recording is ideal for a voice greeting.
 After all, if you don’t take enough time, you’ll end up crowding all your words together, making it hard for callers to understand you.
-If you spend too much time, though, people will hang up rather than wait around to see when you’re going to finish.
+If you spend too much time, though, people will hang up rather than waiting around to see when you’re going to finish.
 Write down what you intend to record and practice it a few times with a stopwatch for the best result.

 - Identification.
 Who are you?
 When a voice greeting starts, that’s the first question most callers have.
 If they’re not certain you’re the person they want to call, they may not leave a message, so make sure to include your name, department and company name in all voice greetings.